ayatokura/ai-openscale/cloud-known-wos-issues.md

   If your Azure web service does not use the default name, change the input field name to `"input1"`, then redeploy your web service and reconfigure your OpenScale machine learning provider settings.

-- If calls to Microsoft Azure ML Studio to list the machine learning models causes the response to timeout, for example when you have many web services, you must increase timeout values.
+- If calls to Microsoft Azure ML Studio to list the machine learning models causes the response to time out, for example when you have many web services, you must increase timeout values.
 You might need to work around this issue by changing the `/etc/haproxy/haproxy.cfg` configuration setting:

    - Log in to the load balancer node and update `/etc/haproxy/haproxy.cfg` to set the client and server timeout from `1m` to `5m`: